Consumer Staples (XLP): The index has climbed back towards its declining 21-DMA on low volume after finding support at $80.5. It

 O’Neil Consumer/Retail Weekly

-in A/D Rating in the last few weeks which indicates accumulation.
+weak A/D Rating in the last few weeks indicate distribution in recent weeks.

 European Weekly Summary